Texas A&M Institute for Neuroscience

 (3a) Your curriculum vitae.

-(3b) A Statement of Purpose describing your background relevant to graduate training in neuroscience, describing your educational and career goals, and explaining your motivation for applying to the Interdisciplinary Graduate Program in Neuroscience.
+(3b) A Statement of Purpose/Personal Statement describing your background relevant to graduate training in neuroscience, describing your educational and career goals, and explaining your motivation for applying to the Interdisciplinary Graduate Program in Neuroscience.
 Please include the names of faculty members in the Interdisciplinary Graduate Program in Neuroscience whose research is relevant to your goals for your graduate training.
 You may include in your Statement of Purpose any other information you think is relevant to your application for admission into the Interdisciplinary Graduate Program in Neuroscience.

 (4) Three letters of recommendation: